 Mental health conditions such as anxiety, depression, and post-traumatic stress disorder can contribute to recurring dreams.
 When experiencing ongoing emotional distress or unresolved psychological issues, the mind may manifest these concerns through repetitive dream patterns.

-In some cases, seeking professional help from a therapistOpens in a new tab. or counselor can provide support in addressing mental health conditions and reducing the occurrence of recurring dreams.
+In some cases, seeking professional help from a therapist or counselor can provide support in addressing mental health conditions and reducing the occurrence of recurring dreams.

 Other medical conditions